microsoft/TypeScript-wiki/Performance.md

 # Optimizing Editing Experience; Performance of `ts-server`

+In-editor diagnostics are typically fetched a few seconds after typing stops.
 `ts-server`'s performance characteristics will always be related to the performance of type-checking your entire project using `tsc`, so the other performance optimization guidance here also applies to improving the editing experience.
 As you type, the checker is completely starting from scratch, but it only requests information about what you're typing.
-This means that the editing experience can vary based on how much work TypeScript needs to do to check the type of what you are actively editing.

 # Investigating Issues